Fine Arts Program

 The Federal Trade Commission Building, Washington, DC

 The GSA Fine Arts Collection is one of our nation’s oldest and largest public art collections.
 It consists of permanently installed and moveable mural paintings, sculpture, architectural or environmental works of art, and works on paper dating from 1850 to the present.
-These civic works of art are in federal buildings and courthouses across the United States.
-In addition, more than 20,000 small moveable New Deal works of art are on long-term loan to museums and other nonprofit institutions.
+These civic works of art are in federal buildings and courthouses across the U.S. In addition, more than 20,000 small moveable New Deal works of art are on long-term loan to museums and other nonprofit institutions.
 Maintained by GSA as a part of our national and cultural heritage, the Fine Arts Collection serves as a reminder of the important tradition of individual creative expression.

 The National Capital Region's Fine Arts Collection consists of 325 paintings and sculptures.